Startup identity & the sadness of a successful exit

 The problem is, the startup already was that thing!
 It’s a grinding, batshit-crazy, risky, irrational, epic adventure.
 You wouldn’t have done all that in the first place if that wasn’t already the thing you wanted to do.
 A startup is never the easiest career path.

-Just like a bad relationship that has to be ended even though it’s painful to do it, especially if you genuinely love the other person, just because it’s emotionally painful doesn’t mean you don’t need to do it.
+Just like a bad relationship that has to be ended even though it will be painful, especially if you genuinely love the other person: Just because it’s painful doesn’t mean you don’t need to do it.

 Are you OK with innovation taking a back seat to developing scalable, mature processes?
 Are you OK releasing control in day-to-day operations to managers, and then releasing control of the managers to your executive team?
-Are you OK wresting yourself out of TextMate, out of Adwords, off the website, off the live chat, out of the sales calls, trusting your managers and not being that sort of meddling micro-manager boss that you yourself hate?
-Are you OK shouldering the burden of the livelihoods of dozens of families rather than just “pulling 90 hour weeks” to push some code out the door with a co-founder?
+Are you OK wresting yourself out of Visual Studio, out of Adwords, off the website, off the live chat, out of the sales calls, trusting your managers and not being that sort of meddling micro-manager boss that you yourself hate?
+Are you OK shouldering the burden of the livelihoods of dozens or thousands of families rather than “pulling 90 hour weeks” to push some code out the door with a co-founder, which now seems easy in comparison?

-The fact is, startups grow up.
-They grow into businesses and strap on the shackles of sustainability, risk-avoidance, HR law, strategic planning, executive meetings, and all that.
+The fact is, successful startups grow up.
+They grow into businesses and mature into sustainability, risk-avoidance, HR law, strategic planning, executive meetings, and all that.
 The founder-CEO is still steering the ship but it’s a different sort of ship.

 Now at WP Engine, I have new ambitions and inclinations.
-I am now that CEO who manages managers, who sets vision and direction but not day to day operations, who worries about company culture but who doesn’t have SSH access to all the servers, and who is driving towards a company with products and a market and a team which we believe can indeed generate $100m/year.
+I am now that CEO1 who manages managers, who sets vision and direction but not day to day operations, who worries about company culture but who doesn’t have SSH access to all the servers, and who is driving towards a company with products and a market and a team which we believe can indeed generate $100M/year2.

 But, today, right now, for reasons unknown even to me, this is who I am.